ImRIzo/Unstable-Diffusion/README.md

 with text prompts.
 <br>
 <br>
-"After generating the image, you can save it by clicking the **Save Image** button.
+After generating the image, you can save it by clicking the **Save Image** button.
-This action will create a folder named **Stable Diffusion** on your desktop and save the image inside that folder."
+This action will create a folder named **Stable Diffusion** on your desktop and save the image inside that folder.
 ## Contributing

 Riz1